 Two main types of real-time leads have become immensely popular with agents.
 First, you have real-time online leads that suggest you should contact interested parties as soon as possible.
 You can also opt for live-transfer leads that put you in immediate contact with a prospect.
 Let's take a look at both.

 If you consider our scenario in which a prospect shops for an insurance policy, you can envision that person filling out an online form.
 It likely asks for basic contact information and possibly a reason for the visit.
-There is typically an area where they can fill in more details about a home, its construction materials, and its contents, if securing homeowners insurance is the goal.

 Within seconds after the form gets submitted, the information is delivered to your agency.
 That moment, right then and there, is the best time to call the prospect.
 That's when purchasing a policy is foremost on their mind.
 Buying signals get even stronger when, for instance, a prospect lists detailed info on the form such as a VIN or driver's license data.
 Those actions point to a prospective customer that's moved from warm to hot.